Medically reviewed by Katelyn Hagerty, FNP

 SD alcohol 40-B

 Typically, generic versions have fewer ingredients.
 For instance, one generic version lists just alcohol, propylene glycol and purified water as its inactive ingredients.
+You can also compare the ingredients between Regenix vs Rogaine.

 This can also depend on the type of application, which can include rub-on applicators, as well as large and small spray applications.